SebasF1349/SAMMI-sef-VSCode/README.md

 ### Commands

 -   Install Extension
+-   Uninstall Extension
+-   Extract Extension

 ## Roadmap

 -   Improve SAMMI Helpers Hover
 -   Improve SAMMI diagnostics
 -   Add JS diagnostics (this will need a rework or a VSCode API update)
--   Add commands
-    -   Uninstall Extension
-    -   Extract Extension from Bridge

 ---

 ## Commands

+> **Note**
+>
+> To use any of the commands it's recommended (but not obligatory) to add your bridge file path in the settings.json (see Configuration section).

 ### Install Extension

-To install an extension from VSCode it's recommended (but not obligatory) to add your bridge file path in the settings.json.
+To install an extension, **you need to have your extension open in the active tab** (check it's saved), open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Install Extension`.

+A prompt will open to specify the bridge to install.

+If the extension and bridge are correctly formatted, the former will be installed (previously uninstalling any older version).
+A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.

+For the moment, this command will not install any deck.

+### Uninstall Extension

+Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Uninstall Extension`.

+Prompts will guide you to specify the bridge to uninstall from and the extension to remove.

+If the extension was previously correctly installed it will proceed.
+A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.

+### Extract Extension

+Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Extract Extension`.

+Prompts will guide you to specify the bridge to extract from and the extension to extract.

+The extension content will be saved to your clipboard.

+---

+## Configuration

+### Add Bridge(s)

-Your main Bridge can be added directly from the UI or use the property "SAMMI.bridge.mainPath".
+Your main Bridge can be added directly from the UI or use the property "SAMMI.bridge.mainPath" settings.json.
 This Bridge will be called `main`.
 Extra Bridges can be used too, with the property "SAMMI.bridge.extraPaths" as shown below.

 ```json
 "SAMMI.bridge.mainPath": "D:\\SAMMI\\bridge\\bridge.html",